-Space management is not a new practice.
+Office space management isn’t a new practice.
 But lately, it’s gotten a lot more attention.
 Why?

 Workplaces are changing to keep up with employee needs.
 Many companies have adopted more flexible work models since the start of the pandemic, requiring employees to be on-site fewer than five days a week.
 Whether you adopt a hybrid workplace or not, space management is key to nurturing a great workplace experience and ensuring your space is used efficiently.

 Managing your space well doesn’t have to be difficult.
 But to be successful you need the right processes and tools.
-We’ll go over both below.
+We’ll go over it all below.
 But first, let’s define space management.

-This is simple enough in concept but can be more complex in practice.
-For example, you may oversee multiple spaces for your company.
-This may include several floors, buildings, or locations.
+While this may sound simple in concept, it can actually be more complex in practice.
+For example, you may oversee many spaces for your company such as different floors, buildings, parking lots, or locations.
 These spaces may serve different purposes and have unique requirements.

 The benefits of space management